serinamarie/serinamarie/README.md

 Hi, I'm Serina-- a data science intern at Family Promise working on a data sharing API to help affect proper allocation of community resources to end family homelessness in Spokane.
 Previously worked as a data science team lead for Lambda School, managing and mentoring data science students.

 👯 I’m looking to contribute to projects as a developer, data scientist, or data engineer.<br>
-🍿 What I've been thinking about lately: serverless backends, reducing bias during imputation, the joys of SQL<br>
+🍿 What I've been thinking about lately: serverless backends, Django<br>
 🍰 Fun fact: I love biking and baking<br>

 <img align="left" alt="serinamarie's GitHub Stats" src="https://github-readme-stats.codestackr.vercel.app/api?username=serinamarie&show_icons=true&hide_border=true&hide=stars,issues" />